itsdicky/reddit-media-downloader/README.md

 Enter submission limit:
 ```

-Fill in the number of submissions you will download and it will try to download media from your saved submission with the specific limit you are given.
+Fill in the number of submissions you will download and it will try to download media from your saved submission with the specific limit you are given and then store them in a specific directory.

 > _Note: It will download supported file extensions only, so the not supported ones will be skipped._